n-ghods/workflowenv/Use_Case_3_Create_store_and_explore_the relational_datanodes.md

 This feature is a python3 package developed by Richard Amering, as a part of his bachelor project.
 This package includes several modules, such as relationalData and numericalData, along with their specific metadata classes.

-It also includes a high-level database interface to store and retrieve data-nodes to and from file-system.
+It also includes a high-level database interface to store and retrieve datanodes to and from a file system.
 The dataFactory module make it possible to create both types of data nodes from either python-functions or numeric collections.

 For instance, one can create relational data node from an equation/correlation, given in literature: